A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Conclusion

-The NDR method that we introduced here ensures better performance and preserves the topology of the manifold by emphasizing the smoothness of the manifold when embedding noisy data.
+The NDR method that we introduced here ensures better performance and preserves the topology of the manifold by emphasizing the smoothness of the manifold when embedding sparse and noisy data.
 This method is an extension of famous NDR method Isomap where we replaced the geodesics with smoothing splines.
-In the future, we plan to examine such techniques in more generality.
-For example, one can imagine generalizing Isomap to the case where geodesics are not a good approximation of long manifold distances.
-In such a case, one can attempt to treat the long manifold distances as unknown, and employ matrix completion techniques on distance matrices where some entries are not observed.
+In the future, we plan to examine such techniques in more generally.
+For example, one can imagine generalizing Isomap to the case where both geodesics and smoothing splines are not a good approximation of long manifold distances.
+In such a case, one can attempt to treat the long manifold distances as unknown, and employ matrix completion techniques like \cite{lin2010augmented, paffenroth2013space} on distance matrices where some entries are not observed.

 \ifCLASSOPTIONcompsoc